richardgaywood/blog/paydata.org/content/sprawlrunners/downtime/downtime.md

 *TODO: write that up in the Edges section!*

-* 1 point of Petty Cash is worth about 100 nuyen; enough for one small bribe or a slap-up feast for the whole team at a strip mall noodle cart.
+* 1 point of Petty Cash is enough for one minor bribe or a slap-up feast for the whole team from a strip mall noodle cart.
+* 2 points of Petty Cash would cover a decent restaurant bill or a buy everyone a round of drinks in a small bar.
-* 3 points of Petty Cash is a big enough bribe to get some non-public information at small risk to the bribee.
+* 3 points of Petty Cash is a big enough bribe to get some non-public information at small risk to the recipient.
-* 5 points is a pretty hefty bribe and is about a week's income for a gig-economy struggling wageslave.
+* 5 points is a pretty hefty bribe, and is about a week's income for a typical lower-income wageslave.

+## Needy contacts

+For each [contact]({{< relref "contact.md" >}}) in your network, draw a card from the action deck.
+If it's a face card, they need something from you:

+*

 ## Downtime action list